-Ticks are parasitic in nature—meaning they attach themselves to a host to drain their blood.
+Ticks are parasitic in nature and they attach themselves to a host to drain their blood.
 Hosts include birds, reptiles, amphibians, and mammals, like you.

 Not every tick carries disease.
-However, it is important to remove a tick to stop it from potentially infecting you with a disease, or from causing any infection at the bite site.
-Removal also ensures that the tick does not go on to breed in your home, causing an infestation.
+However, it’s important to remove a tick to stop it from potentially infecting you with a disease, or from causing any infection at the bite site.
+Removal also ensures that the tick doesn’t go on to breed in your home, causing an infestation.

-Tick removal is a simple process that can easily be done at home without the use of any special products or medications.
+Tick removal is a simple process that you can easily do at home without any special products or medications.

-Before attempting to remove the tick, round up the necessary supplies:
+Before attempting to remove the tick, round up the necessary supplies.
+You’ll need:

 - fine-tipped tweezers